 At any cyber security job you hold, you may be the only point of contact between the cyber security team and management.
 You may coordinate incident management efforts, creating a response plan and helping to carry it out.
 You’ll analyze large data sets and unstructured data that may help you to identify trends and any problems that indicate some form of malicious activity has been taking place.
 You may also forecast how effective countermeasures may be once they are put in place.
 You’ll also evaluate their actual effectiveness.

-- Guide You Can Follow Step by Step for Your Career
+- Guide You Can Follow Step by Step for Your Cybersecurity Career

 As you are considering the type of cyber security program you want to enter, choose one that will be holistic, offering theoretical and practical information and learning.
 Next, look for a program that also offers you a direct, hands-on experience.
 While most programs do a good job of offering hands-on work in the classroom, it would be even better if they give you the opportunity for an internship.
 Learning on-the-job is a completely different experience than learning in the classroom.